dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 There was Nobel Prize Winner at Stanford, he looked at the investment success of Berkshire Hathaway and he said <span class='red'>it's luck</span>.
 He said, it's like enough money flipping coins and winning two or three times in a row.

 When Shockley was at his craziest, he tried to recruit all these Nobel Laurates to donate the sperm so that the next generation could have the advantage of all this selective breeding and I think it was Muller who said to him, "I think you are barking up the wrong tree.
 What my sperm has given America is two guitar players.
 If you want Nobel Laurates, you better look them at immigrant illietrate tailors".

+Example of real bad employment market.
+My uncle Fred graduated from Harvard School of Architecture with great distinction and in 20s he had a very successful architectural practise in Omaha where he did churches, little buildings and houses, where he made 8 or 10 thousand dollars a year which is an enormous amount of money to make from credibly performing architectural profession in the 1920s.
+When the 30s came, the architectural (building) permits in Omaha would sometimes go down to $30,000 per month for the whole city of Omaha.
+There was exactly zero work for architects including my distinguished Uncle.
+So, he moved down to California.
+In California, he took drafting work at low rates for few architects that still had some work and when it went worse than that he went to County of Los Angeles and in the agony of County, they classified him as laundry man to save money but had him do drafting work which after all was exercising his skill.
+He didn't think it was beneath him, he coped as best he could.
+He never complained to anybody and his pay after deductions all through 31, 32, 33, 34 was $108 per month.
+It wasn't all that bad it seems because he rented his whole house in Glendale at $25 per month.
+When they created FHA in 1936, he could take a civil service exam which he was first so for rest of his life he was the chief architect for the FHA in Los Angeles.
+A responsible, interesting and civilization benefiting line of work and he had a long and happy career doing that. <span class='red'>He never got discouraged, he never thought what he had to do was something he should vail about.
+I never heard him complain about anything.</span>